|

 Diablo Valley College, Horticultural Nursery, Free Parking: Lot 9 |

-[Google Maps] [Custom Event Map] [Written Directions]
+[Google Maps to Parking Lot] [Event Map] [Written Directions]

 As the largest amateur fruit-growing organization in the world, our famous annual Scion Exchanges are the most prominent event by which California Rare Fruit Growers serves its mission.
 Find the best varieties for growing your own fruit.

-What is a Scion?
+Scions to Graft: What is a Scion?
 In a well-pruned orchard, trees grow vigorously, and last year's growth (scions) can be 3 feet or even longer.
 On an old tree that has not been pruned in many years, the new growth can be as short as an inch or less.
 Scions for the exchange are best harvested from vigorous growth.

 Scions for grafting are usually harvested in the dormant season.
 They're cut from clean, one-year-old wood, about 1/4 inch in diameter (no thinner than a pencil).
 Also known as fruitwood/budwood, scionwood ensures you get the cultivar you want to eat the fruit of.